The Bachelor of Science degree in nursing is offered by the University of Alaska Anchorage in cooperation with UAF Community & Technical College.

 PRE-NURSING COURSEWORK FOR UAA NURSING PROGRAM: Before applying to the UAA nursing program, students must complete prerequisite coursework with a grade of ‘C’ or better.
 Students interested in applying to the nursing program are encouraged to complete the UAF CTC pre-nursing qualifications certificate.
 While the pre-nursing certificate program prepares students to be highly qualified, it does not guarantee admission to the program.

-For assistance registering for prerequisite courses and reviewing the process for applying to the BS-NS program, contact the Allied Health department to schedule an appointment with a program advisor.
+For assistance registering for prerequisite courses and reviewing the process for applying to the BSN program, contact the Allied Health department to schedule an appointment with a program advisor.

 NURSING INFORMATION SESSIONS: Interested students who have questions about the Nursing program are encouraged to attend a Nursing Information Session.
 These sessions are offered throughout the academic year.